huangli712/iQIST/docs/src/ch02/envir.md

 * [Intel Fortran compiler](https://software.intel.com/en-us/fortran-compilers)
 * [GNU Fortran compiler](http://gcc.gnu.org/fortran/)

-> NOTE:
+!!! note

-> Besides ifort and gfortran, in principle the iQIST software package can be compiled by any other Fortran 90 compilers, but we can not guarantee it.
+    Besides ifort and gfortran, in principle the iQIST software package can be compiled by any other Fortran 90 compilers, but we can not guarantee it.

 ### Parallel environment